GemeenteNijmegen/component-library/components/search/autocomplete/README.md

 You can also add the `class` property.
 That class is added to the item.
 When an item is a search suggestion instead of an actual result then you should add the class `search` to the item.
 The item will be renedered with a search icon on the right side to indicate that it is a search suggestion.

+### Note

+* You need to keep the element with id `autocomplete-search-results-announcer` empty.
+When there are search results the amount of results will be announced via this element.

 #### Example on how to implement:
 ```html
 {{ render '@autocomplete-example-scripts' }}